-Kendall Jenner Joins A$AP Rocky At Surprise Appearance At Tyler The Creator Concert In NYC
+Kendall Jenner Joins A$AP Rocky In Surprise Appearance At Tyler The Creator Concert In NYC

 Kendall has been spending a lot of her time in New York lately.
 The model spent time with her older half-sister, Kim Kardashian, earlier this week.

-Jenner’s friends and fellow models Hailey Baldwin and Bella Hadid are also in town this week.
+Jenner’s friends and fellow models, Hailey Baldwin and Bella Hadid, are also in town this week.
 The ladies were spotted shopping together in the city and hitting the clubs at night.

 Other than their Met Gala appearance, Kendall and A$AP have not been very public about their relationship.

-In June, Kendall posted a photo on Instagram of herself sitting by the pool but in the pool appears an African American man covering his head with a white towel or shirt.
+In June, Kendall posted a photo on Instagram of herself sitting by the pool while an African-American man was in the water, covering his head with a towel or shirt.
 Fans quickly jumped to the conclusion that it was A$AP Rocky but neither of them ever confirmed it.

 A post shared by Kendall (@kendalljenner) on